dima-brook/w3f_application/elrond_bridge.md

 + We will keep the same validators to make it financially attractive for the validators which will keep the bridge secure and decentralized.
 + We will automate the relay validators' consensus mechanizm change PoA <-> PoS.
 + We may add support for the PoI (Proof-of-Importance) mechanizm.
-+ We will integrate the Elrond Wallet in our bridge and other wallets.
++ We will integrate our bridge and other cryptocurrency wallets.
 + We will implement a transaction fee calculator with the UI showing how much a transaction will cost on both sides Parachain & Elrond

 ## Additional Information